Outgoing students

 1. After arrival at the partner university/receiving institution a student is obliged to send a signed Confirmation of arrival to the Erasmus Office – download a file

-2. A student notifies the University of any changes to the Learning Agreement immediately, but no later than 4 weeks after starting the classes at the partner university/traineeships at the receiving institution by sending an updated Learning Agreement in the section During the mobility.
+2. A student notifies the University of any changes to the Learning Agreement immediately, but no later than 4 weeks after starting the classes at the partner university/traineeships at the receiving institution by sending an updated Learning Agreement by filling Changes to the Learning Agreement via the website.

 After